 Why Jan-Care Ambulance?

-Jan Care Ambulance is the largest ambulance provider in WV.
+Jan Care Ambulance is the largest ambulance provider in WV and is currently seeking expansion in North Carolina.
 We are a privately owned, community oriented company with a long history of success that has been built from years of hard work and a dedication to excellence.

-The distinction between Jan Care / GEMS and the average ambulance provider is our culture of belonging.
+The distinction between Jan Care and the average ambulance provider is our culture of belonging.
 When you are part of our organization you can immediately feel the sense of unity.

-Jan Care / GEMS core values are centered on exceptional patient care and first class customer service.
+Jan Care's core values are centered on exceptional patient care and first class customer service.
 We believe there are no short cuts to greatness.
 Greatness has to be earned.
-With over 30 years of stable growth and expansion our prominence has been earned, maintained and achieved.
+With over 45 years of stable growth and expansion our prominence has been earned, maintained and achieved.

-Jan Care / GEMS maintain a high quality fleet of state- of- the- art vehicles.
-Jan Care / GEMS possess a National Accredited Paramedic Program, provides modern educational opportunities that develop our EMS Providers to aggressively achieve the highest standards of medical providers in WV.
+Jan Care maintains a high quality fleet of state- of- the- art vehicles.
+Jan Care possess a Nationally Accredited Paramedic Program, provides modern educational opportunities, as well as advancement opportunities.

 Our company has been built on the enduring hard work of many.
 We are more than a company; we are a community.
-With stations in rural and metropolitan areas in WV Jan Care / GEMS is sure to have a staffing position to fit your needs.
+Jan Care is sure to have a staffing position to fit your needs.
 If you wish to be part of an organization that can positively impact your career, your life and community then you have found the right fit.

 Position Overview: The primary objective of EMS isto provide safe and compassionate ambulance and medical transportation, while preserving patients' dignity and ensuring community safety.